OCT-FPGA/Vitis-Tutorials-U280/FINN/tfc_end2end_example.md

 ```bash
 ! ssh -t {username}@{ip} -p {port} 'cd {target_dir_pynq}; echo {password} | python3.6 validate.py --dataset mnist --batchsize 1000 --bitfile a.xclbin --platform alveo'
 ```
-After making these changes, save the notebook.
+Save the notebook after making these changes.

 ### 2.6 Run the notebook

-Click the top cell as shown, and execute cell-by-cell by clicking "Run".
+Click the top cell as shown in the figure, and execute cell-by-cell by clicking "Run".

 ![plot](images/run_cell.png)

-As you run through these steps, you will also be able to visualize intermediate onnx models by using Nutron.
+As you run through these steps, you will notice how various intermediate onnx models getting generated.
+You will also be able to see these models by using Netron, a tool used to visualize neural network models.
 Run the notebook until the ```VitisBuild``` step.

 ![plot](images/vitis_build.png)

-This step will require several hours (estimated 6-7 hours) to complete.
-You can have this run overnight and continue running next steps.
-Make sure you perform the following steps on the target Cloudlab computer before you start FPGA experiments shown in the notebook.
+This step will need several hours (typically 6-7 hours) to complete.
+You can have this run overnight and continue running through the remaining steps.
+Make sure you perform the following actions on the target Cloudlab computer before you start FPGA experiments in Section 4; PYNQ deployment.

 ## 3 Target platform (Cloudlab)